loomnetwork/loom-sdk-documentation/docs/ko/how-to-prepare-for-the-transfer-gateway-update.md

 ---
-id: basechain-upgrade-new-api-for-interacting-with-transfer-gateway
+id: how-to-prepare-for-the-transfer-gateway-update
-title: Basechain Upgrade- The New API for Interacting with the Transfer Gateway
+title: How to Prepare for the Transfer Gateway Update
 ---

 ## Purpose